libssh2/libssh2/docs/libssh2_knownhost_checkp.md

 *host* is a pointer the hostname in plain text.
 The hostname can be the IP numerical address of the host or the full name.

+For LIBSSH2_KNOWNHOST_TYPE_PLAIN, valid IPv6 literals are compared by their binary address, so equivalent compressed and expanded representations match.
+No DNS lookup is performed.
+Hostnames, custom names and hashed known-host entries retain their existing matching behavior.

 *port* is the port number used by the host (or a negative number to check the generic host).
 If the port number is given, libssh2 checks the key for the specific host + port number combination in